Orckestra/BetterRetail/README.md

 - features/10101-tree-selector

 ## Debug
-### Reference Application solution
+### Grocery Application solution
 - Open the **Web.config** file in the root of a deployed website, locate to the **configuration/system.web/compilation** path, set up `debug` attribute to `true`
-- Open solution project file **{solution_dir_path}\Orckestra.ReferenceApplication.sln** with Visual Studio in Administrator mode
+- Open solution project file **{solution_dir_path}\Orckestra.Grocery.sln** with Visual Studio in Administrator mode
 - In Visual Studio select **Debug - Attach to process** and select a **w3wp** process of a needed website

 ### Cake files
-Cake uses to build and deploy the Reference Application.
+Cake uses to build and deploy the Grocery Application.
 To debug a specific cake file:
 - Restore NuGet packages: run in Powershell a command `{solution_dir_path}\build\build.ps1 -Target Restore-NuGet-Packages`
 - Open the target .cake file with Visual Studio in Administrator mode, set up a breakpoint in it